Breuil-Kisin modules and integral $p$-adic Hodge theory: Introduction

 \item In some sense, one can also regard Thm. \ref{thm113} as some sort of integral version of the Colmez-Fontaine theorem, particularly because all the modules in both theories are avatars of cohomology theories.
 It is interesting to speculate if our theory can play some \emph{integral} role in places where Colmez-Fontaine theorem is used (e.g., in the study of $p$-adic period domains and period morphisms).
 We also wonder if there is any connection between our theory and the Fargues-Fontaine curve.

-\item Recently, Bhatt and Scholze announced that they established an equivalence between the category of ``prismatic $F$-crystals on $(\O_K)_\prism$" and the category of lattices in crystalline representations of $G_K$.
-(It is natural to speculate if the semi-stable version also holds once the log-prismatic site is constructed).
-It seems that the \emph{direct} link between their theory and ours is still unclear: in particular, can we directly construct a prismatic $F$-crystal from a (crystalline) Breuil-Kisin $G_K$-module, and vice versa?
+\item Recently, Bhatt and Scholze \cite{BS23} established an equivalence between the category of ``prismatic $F$-crystals on $(\O_K)_\prism$" and the category of lattices in crystalline representations of $G_K$.
+(The semi-stable version is then proved by Du-Liu \cite{DL23} using the log-prismatic site of Koshikawa \cite{Kos21}).
+It seems that the \emph{direct} link between their theory and ours is still unclear: in particular, can we directly construct a prismatic $F$-crystal from a Breuil-Kisin $G_K$-module, and vice versa?
 It seems likely explorations about these question could shed new light on prismatic crystals. \end{enumerate} \end{rem}

 Let us now sketch the main ideas in the proof of Thm. \ref{thm113}.
 Indeed, a key ingredient is the classification of Galois representations which are of finite $E(u)$-height.

 \begin{defn} Let $T$ be a finite free $\Zp$-representation of $G_K$, it is called \emph{of finite $E(u)$-height} if there exists a finite free Breuil-Kisin module $\gm$ of non-negative finite $E(u)$-height such that there is a $G_\infty$-equivariant isomorphism